MarkTension/portfolio_react_spruce/src/markdowns/28_mythstream.md

 The label it's released on, Never Late, is quite new and covers a really fun corner of music.

+The accompanying video was made by sampling frames from my [Microcosmos](/blog/microcosmos-differentiable-artificial-life) simulations and cutting them to the music with a small config-driven editor.
+That process is what changed my mind about where digital art is heading, which I wrote about in [Future of digital art is generative models or code?](/blog/future-of-digital-art).

 Hope you will enjoy

 Listen on [Bandcamp](https://tensenpark.bandcamp.com/album/mythstream) or [elsewhere](https://album.link/i/1891231467)